 Can I Use More Than One Offshore Sportsbook Account In Connecticut?

-It is not only possible to use more than one offshore book, it is highly advisable.
-Whether you’re a seasoned CT bettor or brand new to the game, having accounts at multiple sports betting sites is the single biggest edge you can get.
+It is not only possible to use more than one offshore book, but it is also highly advisable.
+Whether you’re a seasoned Connecticut bettor or brand new to the game, having accounts at multiple sports betting sites is the single biggest edge you can get.
 If you want to maximize your money, you definitely need to take advantage of your ability to shop around for the best lines available on any given wager.
 That said, please be advised: You may only have one account per sportsbook.
 Having duplicate accounts at the same Internet betting site violates their terms of service and will result in your account being banned and your deposited funds and pending payouts being forfeited.

 Horse Racing Betting In Connecticut

 Horse racing betting is legal in Connecticut, and there is a rich history of the Sport of Kings in the state.
 Indeed, in 1889, Charter Oak Park was the site of one of the first known “photo finishes,” where cutting-edge camera technology of the day was used to confirm race winners.
 Unfortunately, though horse racing gambling remains completely legal (and popular) in CT, there are no longer any active tracks for horse enthusiasts to enjoy.
 Instead, all CT horse betting is handled via simulcast off-track betting (OTB) facilities.